Updated: 5 days ago

 The Roadmap was developed through Australia-wide consultation .
 It included 253 community members across 26 urban, rural and remote communities and was guided by a working group of researchers and health care professionals, who are primarily Aboriginal and Torres Strait Islanders.

-UWA Dr Kate Smith said there was limited research targeting dementia and dementia risk in Aboriginal and Torres Strait Islander peoples directly, and poor recognition of the health condition within communities.
+Co-chair, Dr Kate Smith said there was limited research targeting dementia and dementia risk in Aboriginal and Torres Strait Islander peoples directly, and poor recognition of the health condition within communities.
 From community consultations, we heard that people wanted more information about what causes dementia and how to prevent it, early warning signs, and how to access quality and culturally-appropriate care.